Accommodation

 Discover Norland student lifeAccommodation in the beautiful, historic and vibrant university city of Bath

-Norland does not have its own accommodation.
-You’ll live in a shared student house in the city of Bath, enabling you to immerse yourself in student life outside of Norland training and learn essential life skills.
+Students live in shared accommodation across the city of Bath, enabling you to immerse yourself in student life outside of Norland training and learn essential life skills.

 All accommodation sourced by us is within walking distance or a bus ride from Norland.
 All bedrooms are furnished with a bed, desk, drawers and a wardrobe.